 A negative return means the training isn’t having the desired effect.
 Maybe it’s too expensive.
 Or it’s added another layer of tasks that your already taxed employees don’t have time for.
 Whatever the reason, you need to know about it.

-That’s why having a robust ROI measurement system in place to analyze your trainings is so crucial.
+That’s why having a robust ROI measurement system in place to analyze your training is so crucial.

 How to Calculate Training ROI